apify/crawlee-python/docs/examples/crawl-website-with-relative-links.md

         context.log.info(f'Processing {context.request.url} ...')

         # Enqueue all links found on the page.
 Any URLs found will be matched by this strategy,
-        # even if they go off of the site you are currently crawling.
+        # even if they go off the site you are currently crawling.
         await context.enqueue_links(strategy=EnqueueStrategy.ALL)

     # Run the crawler with the initial list of requests.